MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Random.md

 ### -InputObject

-Specifies a collection of objects. `Get-Random` gets randomly selected objects in random order from the collection.
+Specifies a collection of objects. `Get-Random` gets randomly selected objects in random order from the collection up to the number specified by **Count**.
 Enter the objects, a variable that contains the objects, or a command or expression that gets the objects.
 You can also pipe a collection of objects to `Get-Random`.

 ```yaml
 Type: Object[]